School choice with independent versus consolidated districts: Introduction

-In our theoretical model, we study district consolidation as the merger between disjoint Gale-Shapley many-to-one matching markets that are possibly different in terms of their size and their ratio between students and school seats.
+In our model, we study district consolidation as the merger between disjoint Gale-Shapley many-to-one matching markets that differ in their size and their ratio between students and school seats.
 Students are assigned to schools using the student-optimal stable matching (SOSM) before and after consolidation takes place, but before district consolidation students can only attend schools within their own district.\footnote{The SOSM is the most preferred stable matching for all students.
-It is consistently implemented in real-life school choice and college admissions in several regions, including Boston \citep{abdulkadirouglu2014elite}, Chile \citep{hastings2013some,correa2019school}, Hungary \citep{biro2008student}, Paris \citep{hiller2014choix} and Spain \citep{mora2001understanding}.} Although this modelling choice does not take into account several important features of the consolidation process, such as peer-effects and administrative costs, it allows us to analyse the interplay between the choice and competition effects within a school choice framework.
-To this end, we compare theoretically how many students attend a more (or less) preferred school after district consolidation takes place.
+It is consistently implemented in real-life school choice and college admissions in several regions, including Boston \citep{abdulkadirouglu2014elite}, Chile \citep{hastings2013some,correa2019school}, England \citep{burgess2019school}, Hungary \citep{biro2008student}, Paris \citep{hiller2014choix} and Spain \citep{mora2001understanding}.} District consolidation can, in some cases, weakly harm all students.
+However, we find that this is unlikely to occur in a random school choice problem.
+Proposition \ref{thm:prop3} shows that district consolidation generates expected welfare gains for all students, particularly for those who belong to districts that are small or have a smaller over-supply of school seats.